 The 1950s ushered in the tide of molecular biology, and its wake introduced new techniques.
-Biologist Carl Woese and his colleagues at the University of Illinois focused in on ribosomal nucleic acid (rRNA) as a "fingerprint" to identify shared characteristics of microbes and thus gain insight into their relatedness, which in turn would point to their evolutionary history.
+Biologist Carl Woese and his colleagues at the University of Illinois focused in on ribosomal ribonucleic acid (rRNA) as a "fingerprint" to identify shared characteristics of microbes and thus gain insight into their relatedness, which in turn would point to their evolutionary history.

 In 1990 Woese, along with Otto Kandler and Mark L. Wheelis, proposed a novel scheme of classification based on Woese' analysis.
-The Woese system assigns all organisms to one of three domains or "superkingdoms"-the Bacteria, Archaea, (formerly Archaebacteria), and Eucarya (FIGURE 2.7), all of which arose from a single ancestral line.
+The Woese system assigns all organisms to one of three domains or "superkingdoms"-the Bacteria, Archaea (formerly Archaebacteria), and Eucarya (FIGURE 2.7), all of which arose from a single ancestral line.
 (All of Whittaker's five traditional kingdoms can be reassigned among the three domains.)
 The Bacteria and the Eucarya first diverged from an ancestral stock, followed by the divergence of the Archaea from the Eucarya line.
-The domains differ remarkstructures in the cytoplasm.
+The domains differ remarkably from one another in their chemical composition and in other characteristics, as summarized in TABLE 2.3.
+The term bacteria as commonly used includes both the bacteria and the archaea.